Champéry: Summer

 The Portes du Soleil recreational area keeps 24 chairlifts open for the summer, giving access to over 600 km of paths.
 The Dents du Midi and the Dents Blanches mountain ridges also offer walks and hikes.
 Champéry's Palladium, the National Centre for Ice Sports, offers indoor and outdoor activities and regularly hosts national and international ice-sports training camps and competitions.

 Transport

-Champéry is on the railway line Chemin de fer Aigle-Ollon-Monthey-Champéry (AOMC): Aigle – Ollon – Monthey – Champéry.
+Champéry is on the Aigle–Ollon–Monthey–Champéry railway line (AOMC): Aigle – Ollon – Monthey – Champéry.
 Aigle is a town on the Swiss Federal Railway and allows train connections to Geneva, Bern, and Basel.